False Unicorn

 Uses

-- Historically, False Unicorn has been used as a uterine tonic for the treatment of amenorrhea and morning sickness.
+- Uterine Tonic: Commonly used for the treatment of amenorrhea (absence of menstruation) and morning sickness.

 How It Is Used

 The most common form of False Unicorn supplementation is as a tincture.
-The recommended dosage is:
+The recommended dosage includes:

 What the Science Says